dwyl/PWA-Liveview/README.md

 # Solidyjs

-A real-time collaborative stock management system with offline support.
+An Elixir-LiveView webapp with a real-time collaborative system with offline support (PWA).

+Ingredients are:

+- Phoenix LiveView
+- Yjs
+- Vite-plugin-PWA
+- SolidJS

 ## Guide